isignpy/isign/docs/signer_modules.md

 There is only one element of signing that absolutely must remain private: the private key.

 Everything else is public knowledge.
 Your certificate, and Apple's certificates, can be passed around in the clear.

-Consequently, if you need to store your keys in an HSM, you can make life easier on yourself by treating some or all of the certificates as information you pass in as arguments.
-Your certificate just needs to be paired with the right key.

 ### Invocation
 Be aware that command line arguments aren't secure.
 Other users can see the exact command you are running, and